The village built from missiles

 The Afghan village built from missiles

-Residents of Qezelabad in Afghanistan have lived for years with unexploded weapons built into their walls and holding up their ceilings.
+Residents of Qezelabad have lived for years in homes built from unexploded weapons.
+Until now.

-After Soviet troops withdrew from Afghanistan 30 years ago, following a decade-long war, the villagers could not afford building materials.
-They used what they could find, including missiles left behind by the Soviet army.

-A de-mining team is working to remove the weapons., and the BBC's Aulyia Atrafi went to see them at work.

 -